juliogomez/drone-installguide/README.md

-# Quick reference guide to install Drone Server and Client
+# Quick guide to install Drone Server on AWS and how to use local Drone Client

 ## Drone Build Server